An ad-free and cookie-free webpage by FactorPad

 We show how SYY stock compares to 2,000+ US-based stocks, and to peers in the Distribution Services sector and Food Distributors industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Sysco Corp. engages in selling, marketing, and distribution of food products to restaurants, healthcare and educational facilities, and lodging establishments.
-It operates through the following segments: U.S. Foodservice Operations, International Foodservice Operations, SYGMA, Other, and Corporate.
+It operates through the following segments: U.S. Foodservice Operations, International Foodservice Operations, SYGMA, and Other.
 The U.S. Foodservice Operations consists of U.S. Broadline operations, custom-cut meat and seafood companies, FreshPoint, and European Imports.
-The International Foodservice Operations segment includes broadline operations in Canada and Europe, including the Brakes Group, Bahamas, Mexico, Costa Rica, and Panama.
+The International Foodservice Operations segment includes broadline operations in America and Europe, which distribute a full line of food products and a wide variety of non-food products.
 The SYGMA segment represents its customized distribution subsidiary.
-The Other segment covers hotel supply operations and Sysco Labs, which includes suite of technology solutions.
+The Other segment covers hotel supply operations.
 The company was founded by John F. Baugh in 1969 and is headquartered in Houston, TX.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)

 Higher average daily dollar volume over the past 30 days implies lower liquidity risk. (↑↓)